bodommer/ExpectedForce/README.txt

-"exffunction.cpp": copyright Glenn Lawyer, 2013.

 This is a repository created by Paolo Sylos Labini in order to test the Glenn Lawyer "Expected Force" algorithm on SNAP graphs in C++ .
+"exffunction.cpp" copyright Glenn Lawyer, 2013.
 --------------------------------------------------------------

 USAGE (Visual Studio)